The bush: Australia

-The concept of "the bush" has become iconic in Australia.
-In reference to the landscape, "bush" refers to any sparsely-inhabited region, regardless of vegetation.
-"The bush" in this sense was something that was uniquely Australian and very different from the green European landscapes familiar to many new immigrants.
-The term "Outback" is also used, but usually in association with the more arid inland areas of Australia.
+The term "Outback" is also used, but usually in association with the more arid inland areas of Australia, as is, to a lesser degree "mulga".
 "The bush" also refers to any populated region outside of the major metropolitan areas, including mining and agricultural areas.
-Consequently, it is not unusual to have a mining town in the desert such as Port Hedland (Pop.
-14,000) referred to as "the bush" within the media.
+Consequently, it is not unusual to have a mining town in the desert such as Port Hedland (population 14,000) referred to as "the bush".